|

 NEWS 2023

-29 May, 2023: In a new publication in Ecology and Evolution, we conducted an online survey targeting authors of species regional checklists, concerning non-native taxa.
-We found challenges to identify, collect, and integrate into analytical workflows due to differences in reporting structures, storage formats, and the omission or inconsistency of relevant information and terminology.
-Research highlights can be found here and the paper here.
+29 May, 2023: In a new publication in Ecology and Evolution, we looked at how authors of species checklists are reporting species occurrences, particularly concerning non-native taxa.
+We found marked variation in data reporting structures, storage formats, and the omission or inconsistency of relevant information and terminology use.
+These results highlight ongoing challenges to identify, collect, and integrate species distribution reports into analytical workflows.
+A research highlight can be found here and the paper here (open access).

 |